ABOUT THE FOUNDATION FOR EQUESTRIAN ATHLETES

 - Horse Rescue Registry: includes well over 4,200 caring individuals and entities related to the rescue and protection of horses, in the USA and Canada.
 See HorseRescueRegistry.org

-- A fourth platform has also been created: the Horsemanship Resources Directory.
+- The Horsemanship Resources Directory (powered by GlobalSparks).
 Over 400 videos (most are free), books and webinars are available.
 Click here.

 • SPECIAL SERVICES

 While one of our goals is to support riders, trainers, clinics, events, equine therapy and other equine-related entities, we recognize the need to address special situations in ways that require flexibility and creativity.
 If you have a situation that requires special attention, please email us at services@EquestrianAthletes.org